The Coffee Culture

-There are multiple appliances used for creation of the drink itself.
+You have a choice in the appliance you want to use for the creation of the drink itself.
 You can use an automatic drip coffee maker, a percolator, a French press or even your own espresso machine.
 It all depends on how much you want to invest.
-I prefer instant coffee these days, and only because I won’t have to make more than I need to drink.
+I prefer instant coffee these days, and only because I won’t have to make more than I’ll end up drinking.

 When I was young, the only coffee creamers we (I mean the older folks, not me) used were evaporated milk, condensed milk, or just plain milk.
 Today, we can buy flavored nondairy creamers as well as flavored coffee.
 We can use something called “oat milk” or milk from animals other than cattle.

 Unless I’m going to make an instant coffee latte, I prefer using no creamer at all.
 I like the taste of coffee, lightly sweetened.
 Too much sweetener ruins the taste for me as well.
-Speaking of the latte, I start with boiled milk and add two teaspoons of instant coffee and one teaspoon of sugar.
-If I had an espresso machine, I would use one shot of espresso instead of instant.
+Speaking of the latte, I start with boiled milk and add two teaspoons of instant coffee and two packets of Splenda.
+If I had an espresso machine, I would use one shot of espresso instead of instant coffee.

 Mugs and Tumblers

 I’ve collected mugs over the year, but not intentionally.
 None of the mugs in my house came directly from a store.
-They all have phrases, designs or family pictures on them.
-I may have bought one or two when I was much younger, but most of what I have in my kitchen are gifts for one occasion or another.
+They all have phrases, designs, or family pictures on them.
+I may have bought one or two when I was much younger, but most of what I have in my kitchen are gifts from one occasion or another.

-My younger daughter-in-law, Cathy, collects Starbucks tumblers.
+My younger daughter-in-law collects Starbucks tumblers.
 They’re expensive, but so are the drinks.
 I think she has every style in existence already.
 Unlike her, I won’t collect things I will never use.